 An example of new signage.

-The first SPUI on my site, this is facing SB at Exit 48.
+Past Frenchtown Rd. to the first SPUI on my site, at Exit 48.
 It was reconstructed to allow greater volumes of turning traffic while looking original, and in my opinion CT did a great job on this.
 The idea of a SPUI is that all four left-turn movements occur at the middle of the bridge, allowing there to be just one signal assembly; the bridge is considerably wider than it would otherwise have to be in order to accommodate the ramps being above the highway.

 Courtesy Doug Kerr, this shows former onramp signage from CT 111/Main Street.

 Enjoy the smooth sounds of the Park Ave.
 (Exit 47), Congress St., North Ave., Clinton Ave., Newtown Tpk., and Grumman Ave. overpasses.
 There are some innovative designs on Wilbur Cross Pkwy., but Merritt has the most.
 I probably took the sign photo just for MOTEL HI-HO, but it shows how short some of the ramps are.